 With the teams handling around 500 employment law cases each year, Roger has built up an excellent relationship with the trade unions.
 Specialising in discrimination work and collective issues, Roger advises the unions on all aspects of employment law.
 Roger has primary responsibility for Unite's employment rights issues and has been involved in several landmark cases, including to the Court of Appeal.

-He writes articles and commentary on employment law matters for Thompsons' own publications including Labour and European Law Review, as well as external publications.
+Roger lectures at trade union events and writes articles and commentary on employment law issues for external publications.
+Internally, he writes for Thompsons' publications such as the Labour and European Law Review.

-Roger is a member of the Industrial Law Society.
+Roger is a member of the Employment Law Association.

 Jennie Formby, Unite South East regional secretary, on behalf of union steward Kevin Whiteley at BAE systems, a Thompsons' employment law client, said: "I agree it was definitely worthwhile taking up the case and, Roger, thanks for the fantastic work you've put in and the support you have given to Kevin throughout.
 We may not have won, but it has sent a strong message to the company that we will always support our elected representatives, and that's important."